mortalglitch/boot_dev_lesson_snippets/README.md

 # boot_dev_lesson_snippets

 Lessons from my boot.dev run through that produced some interesting code snippets.

-## Python Notes:
+## Python Notes

 Classes are a sort of template.
 Objects are a instance of a class.

 ```
 class monkey: